Fractional Wannier Orbitals and Tight-Binding Gauge Fields for Kitaev Honeycomb Superlattices with Flat Majorana Bands: Tight-binding Gauge-field model for Majorana orbitals

 Both $\mathcal{G}_{\mu\nu}({\bf k})$ and $\mathcal{U}_{\mu\nu}({\bf k})$ can also be calculated directly from the effective Hamiltonian $\mathcal{H}_{\rm eff}({\bf k})$.
 The corresponding formulas appear similar by replacing $\mathcal{P}({\bf k})$ with $\mathcal{H}_{\rm eff}({\bf k})$.
 For the Chern number, the formula coincides with the Kubo formula for Hall conductivity, while the same formula for $G$ has no analog in any previous analysis.
 We compute them in Sec.~\eqref{Sec:Chern} .

-We consider $\mathcal{K}_n$ to be the TB hopping parameters related to the gauge potential $H'$ in a self-consistent way.
-We consider $\mathcal{K}_n$ to fit the low-energy band structure of our interest under an additional constraint of flux preservation.
+We consider $\mathcal{K}_n$ to be the TB hopping parameters related to the gauge potential $H'$ in a self-consistent way to fit the low-energy band structure under an additional constraint of flux preservation.
 The values of the $\mathcal{K}_n$ parameters are the same as those obtained on the Wannier orbital basis, as shown below.